barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 2: Diodes</h3>

-Three small diodes – careful of polarity; match the banded end (cathode) with board marking.
-In addition, the solder pad is square by the banded end.
+Insert the three small diodes, D1 - D3, being careful of polarity; match the banded end (cathode) with the board marking.
+Another visual indicator is the banded end has a square solder pad.

+Solder the diodes into place and snip off excess wire lengths.

 <h3>*Step 3: Resistors</h3>

 Measure the resistance of each resistor with your ohmmeter before installation.
 These items are very small and it's hard to read the color coded bands.

+Insert resistor R1 - R5 onto the PCB.
+Orient the color code bands in the same direction; this makes them easier to read.

+Solder the five resistors and snip off excess wire lengths.

 <h3>Step 4: Small 0.1 uF Capacitors</h3>

-Four tiny 0.1 uF capacitors are all the same, but they're tiny so don't drop them.
+The four tiny 0.1 uF capacitors are all the same, but they're tiny so don't drop them.
 They are not polarized; however, it is good practice to orient their labels all in the same direction to make it easier to read their legends.

+Solder the four small ceramic capacitors onto the PCB and snip off excess wire length.

 <h3>Step 5: Electrolytic Capacitors</h3>

 Five electrolytic 47 uF capacitors - careful of polarity.
 The PCB is designed so they are all oriented and installed in the same direction.
-Don't use tall capacitors - although they're electrically equivalent, they won't fit under the display board above them.
+Don't substitute taller capacitors - although they're electrically equivalent, they won't fit under the display board above them.

+Solder only one lead of each electrolytic.
+Then check that the capacitor is flush with the board.
+If not, reheat the wire while pushing it down.
+Then solder the other lead.
+Snip off excess wire.

 <h3>Step 6: U1 and U4, 8-pin DIPS</h3>